Freestyle BMX

 Anyway, I loved riding so much, I tried to make a go at riding professionally.
 I was eventually able to make a living through my riding by doing stunt shows at fairs, festivals, and LOTS of bicycle safety/anti-drug shows at schools and other community events.

 Ultimately, times change, priorities change, and it wasn't feasible to live that life indefinitely.
 I stopped touring in 2000, after one last hurrah on the road with the Jolly Rancher/GT team.
 And while I used to have up to five complete, ready-to-ride BMX bikes on hand, I've only got one now... and that one only rarely sees action.
-I still think about riding every day though, and those experiences certainly helped shape who I am.
-I still get out there when I can.
+I still think about riding nearly every day though, and those experiences certainly helped shape who I am.